Pickled Carrots is a wonderful recipe if you are new to fermentation. It’s easy to make and the taste is very mild.

 - Carrots are rich in manganese, potassium, vitamin K and C.

-- They are also an excellent source of fiber and carotenes, especially beta-carotenes.
-Beta-carotenes are sometimes called vitamin A although they are not.
-That is to say they do have some vitamin A activity but it takes multiple chemical reactions to convert the beta-carotenes to the real vitamin A. So for vitamin A I would eat foods like chicken or beef liver (chicken liver pate) or Cod liver oil.
+- They are also an excellent source of carotenes, especially beta-carotene.
+Beta-carotene is sometimes called vitamin A, although it is not.
+Your body has to convert the beta-carotene into vitamin A. Sometimes, the body does this multi-step process effectively; other times, it does not.
+So, to get the true vitamin A or retinol, I would eat foods like chicken or beef liver (chicken liver pate) or supplement with Cod liver oil.

-- Carotenes provide us protection against many types of cancer, including breast, lung, coon, bladder and others.
-In addition, carotenes might improve sensitivity of our cells to insulin, improving blood-sugar regulation.
-Lastly, carotenes are powerful antioxidants.
+- In addition to being a pre-curser for vitamin A, carotenes protect against many types of cancer, including breast, lung, colon, and bladder.
+They also improve our cells’ sensitivity to insulin, improving blood sugar regulation.
+Lastly, carotenes are potent antioxidants.

-- It can also be helpful if you are congested from a cold or a flu.
+- It can also be helpful if you are congested from a cold or flu.

-- It has strong anti-inflammatory properties and might help support join health.
+- It has strong anti-inflammatory properties and helps support joint health.

 - Finally, ginger also has antiseptic qualities and can be helpful with digestive infections.

-Please read on importance of eating fermented foods and why they are good for us.
+Please read about the importance of eating fermented foods and how they benefit us.

 Pickled Carrots with Ginger